• Skip to content

 A budget provides the necessary financial resources needed for the day-to-day operations, church programs, and unexpected building or campus repairs.

-Saving for the new building or land acquisition are also an important aspect of the budgeting process.
+Saving for the new building or land acquisition is also an important aspect of the budgeting process.

 5. Managing How Work Gets Done